At Ingleton C of E Primary School we are guided by the National Curriculum for Mathematics

 - become fluent in the fundamentals of mathematics;

 - reason mathematically;

-- The majority of the class will be taught together, learning the same maths at the same time.
+- The majority of the class/individual year groups will be taught together, learning the same maths at the same time.

 - A carefully planned learning journey of small steps will be taken in order to ensure that all children master the concepts before moving on and that no child is left behind.